penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 > For debugging purposes, administrators can view user chat history in monitoring view.
 > To improve this experience in the future, share your feedback with our team.
 >
-> Outside of monitoring view, each user chat history is private.
-One user cannot read or continue another user's conversation in the chat client or through A2A protocol.
+> Outside monitoring view, each person's chat history is private.
+You can't read or
+> continue another person's conversation in the chat client or by using the A2A protocol.

 ## Prerequisites